FitSNAP/FitSNAP/examples/library/genetic_algorithm/README.md

 advantage of multithreading for the optimization loop, but these have not been implemented for this example yet.

+For ACE fits alone:
-Alternatively if one does not use the local RIDGE solver for this optimization and instead uses the sklearn RIDGE solver, some of the sklearn multithreading tools and flags may be used.
+If one does not use the local RIDGE solver for this optimization and instead uses the sklearn RIDGE solver, some of the sklearn multithreading tools and flags may be used.
 For example, setting OMP_NUM_THREADS=4, will